 Artificial rocks were observed depositing at downstream of Stream A after heavy rains on 3rd July 2007 which had already been occurred once last year (June 2006).
-The Contractor reported the rocks were cleared by hand without any use of machine in August 2007.
-Newly hydroseeding of the slope at downstream of Stream A was observed during this reporting month.
-The Contractor was reminded to prevent the occurrence of the similar case before the completion of reinstatement.
+The Contractor reported the rocks were cleared by hand without any use of machine in 11th August 2007.
+In the present terrestrial monitoring survey, it was found that most of the hydroseed applied to the area was lost.
+Hydroseeding might need to apply to the area again.
+The Contractor was reminded to enhance the buffer zone areas back to the baseline condition and prevent the occurrence of the similar case before the completion of reinstatement.

 For the temporary Sewage Treatment Plant (STP), sewage effluent was stored temporarily in a temporary storage tank since early May 2007 and discharge off-site by licenced Contractor.
+The sewage disposal was carried out by the CHEC on monthly basis.
 The Contractor was reminded to take immediate and effective remedial actions to properly operate and maintain the wastewater treatment facilities in compliance with the discharge licence together with the provision of supportive water quality monitoring results of the sewage effluent.
 The Contractor was also reminded to pay particular attention and strictly follow all specific and standard conditions required by discharge licence of their sewage treatment plant.
-No information was submitted by CHEC regarding the STP performance during the reporting and previous months.
+No information was submitted by CHEC regarding the STP performance during the reporting month.